 An entity that holds your loan promissory note and has the right to collect from you.
 Many banks sell loans, so the initial lender and the current holder could be different.
 The holder(s) of your Direct Loans is the U.S. Department of Education (the Department).
 The holder of your FFEL Program loan(s) may be a lender, secondary market, guaranty agency, or the Department.
 Your loan holder(s) may use a servicer to handle billing, payment, repayment options, and other communications on your loans.

-IBR is a repayment plan with monthly payments that are limited to 15 percent of your discretionary income.
-Discretionary income for this plan is the difference between your adjusted gross income and 150 percent of the poverty guideline amount for your state of residence and family size, divided by 12.
+IBR is a repayment plan with monthly payments that are limited to 15% (10% if you are a new borrower) of your discretionary income.
+Discretionary income for this plan is the difference between your adjusted gross income and 150% of the poverty guideline amount for your state of residence and family size, divided by 12.
 To initially qualify for IBR and to continue making income-based payments under this plan, you must have a partial financial hardship (see definition).

 The cost to borrow money.
 Interest is calculated as a percentage of the outstanding (unpaid) principal balance.